 IPs menu tab.
 You can use these subnets on all servers that you assign to your vSwitch.

 The servers' firewall is also applied to the packets of the vSwitches.
-Please note that if you have activated a firewall, you must also enable internal IP addresses in the firewall.
+Important note: If you have activated a firewall, you must also enable internal IP addresses in the firewall.

 For the vSwitch, you need to configure an interface with the VLAN ID that you have entered on Robot.
 You should limit the MTU of the interface to 1400.